Cloudinnovates/lycheeJS/guides/CONTRIBUTION.md

 ## Assign an Issue

-When you've found something you like to work on, you can assign an issue to yourself so that the other lycheeJS team members know what you're working on.
+When you've found something you like to work on, you can assign an issue to yourself so that the other lychee.js team members know what you're working on.
 This helps them to help you and they love to help you :)

 ![How to assign an Issue](./asset/contribution-assignissue.png)